Tips for Engaging with Local Leaders

 - Leave additional resources with local leaders at the end of your remarks.
 This provides them a recap of what you talked about as well as more information about actions they can take.

 - PHA can help!
-Feel free to repurpose resources from our website like our Defining Food Equity paper, Food Equity map, or Food Equity Action Center to help give them more information about improving Food Equity in your community.
+Feel free to repurpose resources from our website like our Defining Food Equity paper, graphics we’ve posted on social media, or Food Equity Action Center to help give them more information about improving Food Equity in your community.